-The Company forecasts operating expenditures of approximately \$3,500,000 for 2022.
-Due to the funds raised through the convertible debenture issuances in September and October 2021, the Company currently has sufficient working capital to finance its corporate and administrative activities for roughly two-thirds of 2022.
+The Company forecasts operating expenditures of approximately \$5,000,000 for 2022.
+Due to the funds raised through the convertible debenture issuances in September and October 2021 and the receipt of funds from Fancamp on September 1, 2022, the Company currently has sufficient working capital to finance its corporate and administrative activities for the remainder of 2022 and the first half of 2023.
 The Company expects to raise additional funds through further equity or debt financings, receipt of funds from the exercise of outstanding share purchase warrants and stock options or the sale of non-core assets throughout 2022 to cover longer term costs and exploration activities.
-The Company also expects to raise \$1,500,000 of additional funds from completion of the Proposed Transaction with Fancamp.